gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 in a bush again," he said critically.
 "Someone's going to want to know why."

 Erileine glanced down at herself.
-He was right---she was plastered with pine needles, bits of twig, and a clump of something that she hoped was dirt.
+He was right–she was plastered with pine needles, bits of twig, and a clump of something that she hoped was dirt.
 "Great."

 Piaerre thrust the book back into her hands.
 "Hang on."
 He lay down on the ground and rolled over a few times.